-Follow these steps to request to migrate a project or advising site:
+Follow these steps to request to migrate a project site:

 - 1. In Sakai, go into the project site you want to migrate, and click Site Info. - 2.
 On the right, under Site Information, copy the Site Title - 3.
-Email the Site Title to canvashelp@durhamtech.edu and tell us you want it migrated. - 4.
-We will add the project site to your list in the migration reguest tool and will email to let you know when it's there. - 5.
-Then you can log in to canvasmigrate.durhamtech.edu and select the project site and submit it for migration.
+Email the Site Title to canvashelp@durhamtech.edu and tell us you want it migrated.